 Be sure to look at the calendar of events during your dates.
 Other fun activities include Sun Up Cheetah Safari (see how fast they run) and Roar and Snore Safari (spend the night!).

 San Diego Zoo

 No visit to San Diego is complete without a stop at the world-famous San Diego Zoo.
-Spend a day or half-day viewing favorite animals, ride the Skyfari Tram or take advantage of upgraded experiences (some are for ages 12 and older) like Early Morning with the Pandas and Keeper for a Day.
-There is also no need to pay full price as discount San Diego Zoo tickets are available.Lowest Price on San Diego Zoo Tickets
+Spend a day or half-day viewing favorite animals, enjoying the Skyfari Tram ride, or taking advantage of upgraded experiences (some are for ages 12 and older) like Keeper for a Day.
+There is also no need to pay full price as you can use my ticket discount.

 San Diego Museums for Teens and Tweens

-The beauty of this age group is that the may have a deeper understanding of history based on what they’re learning at school.
+This age group’s advantage is that they may have a deeper understanding of history or appreciation for art based on what they’re learning at school.
 San Diego’s military history is one thing, but the city is also considered California’s birthplace, so there’s lots to learn while having fun.